 The main differences between and quantitative finance can be summarized in the following table.

 |Risk/portfolio management||Derivatives pricing|

 We proceed to discuss the above differences.

-Risk management and portfolio management aim at forecasting and improving the distribution of future returns.
+Risk management and portfolio management aim to forecast and improve the distribution of future returns.
 This real world probability distribution is typically denoted by the blackboard font letter “”.

 Based on the distribution, the asset management, or buy-side [W], community makes decisions on which financial instruments to purchase/sell, in order to improve the prospective profit-and-loss (P&L) profile of their portfolio.
-Similarly, the banks and insurance companies decide based on the distribution on which business lines to invest.
+Similarly, the banks and insurance companies decide based on the distribution which business lines to invest in.

 The above theories provide tremendous insight into the markets.
 However, they all assume that the probability distribution is known.
 In reality, the probability distribution must be estimated from available information.
 A major component of this information set is based on the past dynamics of values and other financial variables which are monitored at discrete time intervals and stored in the form of time series.

 Estimation represents the main quantitative challenge in the world of risk and portfolio management.
 Estimation is based on the observation of the time series of multiple risk drivers.
 The analysis of time series requires advanced multivariate statistical and econometric techniques.
 Note that in risk and portfolio management it is important to estimate the joint distribution of all the instruments in that market, and thus financial instruments cannot be considered individually.
 Therefore dimension reduction techniques such as linear factor models play a central role in the world.

 To address the above issues, in recent years a new breed of quants, the quants, has started to populate the financial industry, and more quants are being trained in the same master’s degree programs that were originally designed to train quants.